 It is clear that Georgia voters want to legalize cannabis on a medical and recreational scale but there has not been a bill drafted to address recreational marijuana.
 Although low-THC cannabis oil is legal across Georgia, a system to allow patients to actually purchase this medicine has not yet been created.
 In April of 2019, however, Governor Brian Kemp signed into law a bill that would allow licensed cultivators to grow marijuana in order to produce cannabis oil for retail.
 While this is a massive step on the journey of legalizing marijuana in Georgia, this program is still not operational.

-The Georgia state government legalized cannabis oil for medicinal purposes in 2015 but they did not offer patients a way to actually obtain this product.
-After nearly 5 years there is still no way in which people of Georgia can purchase cannabis oil, but 2019 was a big step as it allowed for cultivators to grow marijuana.
+The Georgia state government legalized cannabis oil for medicinal purposes in 2015, but they did not offer patients a way to actually obtain this product.
+After nearly 5 years there is still no way in which the people of Georgia can purchase cannabis oil, but 2019 was a big step as it allowed cultivators to grow marijuana.
 We are hopeful that cannabis oil will be produced soon, and will keep this page updated!

 Marijuana delivery is prohibited in Georgia as there has been no legal system implemented quite yet.
 With no mention in current legislation and drafts, it is unclear if or how Georgia will implement a marijuana delivery service once it becomes legalized.
 The sale or delivery of marijuana of any type currently is a felony in Georgia with a 1-10 year sentence and $5,000 in fines if caught.